 Status: The members of the committee as well as departmental faculty more generally are engaged with other groups on campus dedicated to enhancing diversity and inclusion.
 This involvement includes attending functions and events sponsored by the Office of Multicultural Affairs and the DIEO, such as the Annual LGBTQ+ Community Gala Event, the Diversity Summit, and various lectures in the DIEO’s Diversity Lecture Series.
 In 2015, the committee’s chair, simultaneously in his capacity as then chair of the College of Arts and Sciences’ Diversity Committee, took the lead in organizing a university-wide/community event involving the showing of the 2013 film Living Thinkers: An Autobiography of Black Women in the Ivory Tower, directed by Roxana Walker-Canton, who appeared at the screening held on February 25, 2015, in the TECO Room of the College of Education.
 This event was jointly planned with the College of Education’s Diversity Committee, with sponsorship from the DIEO office, the College of Arts and Sciences, the College of Education, the Institute on Black Life, the Humanities Institute, the Department of Sociology, the Department of Anthropology, and the Department of Women’s and Gender Studies.
 The event drew a standing room-only crowd in the TECO Room, and the event lasted an hour longer than the planned time because of the generation of discussion and debate from members of the university and the wider Tampa Bay communities.

 Through the department’s Trevor W. Purcell Lecture Series, named after the late Jamaican anthropologist and colleague, and the Not So Occasional Speaker Series, a diverse set of anthropologists are brought to the department to present on their research and to interact with faculty and students.
-Recent visiting speakers have included Dr. William J. Peace, departmental Ph.D. alumna Dr. Alisa R. Winn, and Dr. Isar P. Godreau.
+Recent visiting speakers have included the late Dr. William J. Peace, departmental Ph.D. alumna Dr. Alisa R. Winn, Dr. Babajide Ololajulo of the University of Ibadan, and Dr. Isar P. Godreau.
 The department hosted Dr. Godreau from the Universidad de Puerto Rico (UPR)-Cayey after Hurricane María hit the island.
 She used her time at USF to work on projects sponsored by the National Institutes of Health and a training video that is now used to train UPR undergraduate students on how to conduct ethnographic research.